 A legitimate check does not require personally identifiable information (PII) to cash it.
 If someone requests this information from you, do not give it to them.
 If you’ve already cashed a fake check, contact your bank directly for help.

-What to do if you suspect a Publishers Clearing House scam
+What to do if you suspect a PCH scam

-If you suspect you’re the target of a Publishers Clearing House scam or you have already been scammed, there are steps you can take to report it to the right people and lessen the damage.
+If you suspect you’re the target of a Publishers Clearing House scam or you have already been scammed, you can take steps to report it to the right people and lessen the damage.

 - Do NOT send any information or money (including a cashier’s check or gift card) to PCH, cash any checks, or respond in any way.